BenOvermyer/benovermyer.com/content/resume/index.md

 # Work History

-This work history only includes my professional career and does not include my role at [Silver Gryphon Games](https://silvergryphongames.com).
+This work history only includes my professional career and does not include my role at [Silver Gryphon Games](https://silvergryphongames.com), a tabletop game company I co-founded and ran with my friend Kevin until 2023.

 ## Senior Platform Engineer at Apiture

-_July 2021 to present_
+_July 2021 to July 2025_

-I help build and design the platform and infrastructure that underlie Apiture's services.
-I abstract away the AWS and Docker infrastructure so app developers can build for the platform and not need to understand infrastructure themselves.
-Often I wear multiple hats - architect, coder, mentor, troubleshooter, sounding board, and others.
+I helped build and design the platform and infrastructure that underlie Apiture's services.
+I abstracted away the AWS and Docker infrastructure so app developers could build for the platform and not need to understand infrastructure themselves.
+Often I wore multiple hats - architect, coder, mentor, troubleshooter, sounding board, and others.
+Among my achievements here, I architected and built out a Wordpress hosting system that used ECS, EFS, and RDS for backing services and Terraform, Python, and Jenkins for automation.

 ## DevOps Consultant at Solution Design Group